 What is your initial consultation cancellation policy?

 For client cancellations in excess of 48 hours, you will either be given a refund or offered an alternative date.
 We will allow up to two cancelled appointments with the offer of two alternative dates, therefore three dates offered in total.

 If appointments are cancelled or changed by Riverside an alternative date or refund will be offered.
 Riverside reserves the right to change the initial consultation appointment, timing, venue or counsellor.

 Once counselling has commenced your counsellor will expect to see you every week and it is important for your progress that you attend regularly.
-As this time I kept just for you, you will be charged for any missed sessions.
+As this is a time that is kept just for you, you will be charged for any missed sessions.